slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I lie to myself all the time.
 But I never believe me."
 -- S.E.
 Hinton*

-> *"Don’t aim to have others like you; aim to have them respect you."
+> *"Don’t aim to have others like you; aim to have them respect you." (...)
+"When you die you take absolutely nothing with you except your reputation."
 -- Kevin Kelly*

-> *"When you die you take absolutely nothing with you except your reputation."
--- Kevin Kelly*

 > *"Your character starts out spotless.
-You can only stain it."
+You can only stain it." (...)
+"The selfish reason to be ethical is that it attracts the other ethical people in the network." (...)
+"Integrity is when what you think and what you say and what you do are one." (...)
+"Returns are made on the way up. reputations are made on the way down." (...)
+"Living a life of integrity pays off, but it takes a very long time." (...)
+"Before you can lie to another, you must firt lie to yourself." (...)
+"Intentions don’t matter.
+Actions do.
+That’s why being ethical is hard."
 -- Naval Ravikant*

+> *"To be trusted is a greater compliment than being loved."
+-- George Mcdonald*

 ### How to grow your reputation?

 Be impeccable with your word.
 Take responsibility.
 Trust, not money, is the currency of business and life.

+> *"Who does not trust enough will not be trusted."
+-- Lao Tsu*

 > *"Pay every debt, as if God wrote the bill."
 -- Ralph Waldo Emerson*